DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 Movement order
 - Character moves first.
-- If character moves into boulder, then the boulder will move, then character, then rest of moving entities.
+- If character moves into boulder, then the boulder will move, then character, then spider, then zombie, then mercenary